Incorrect sample classification in "Electron localization induced by intrinsic anion disorder in a transition metal

 \section{Introduction}

-With their experimental study of temperature and composition dependences of transport properties of the disordered crystalline solid SrNbO$_{3 - x}$N$_x$ \cite{Oka.etal.2021}, Daichi Oka and co-workers aimed to contribute to a better understanding of electron localization.
+With their experimental study of temperature and composition dependences of transport properties of the disordered crystalline solid SrNbO$_{3 - x}$N$_x$, Ref.\ \onlinecite{Oka.etal.2021}, Daichi Oka and co-workers aimed to contribute to a better understanding of electron localization.
 Interpreting their measured data according to the currently prevailing theories, they came across a gold nugget, but ignored it.
 That is, they obtained some data which clearly contradict these theories.
-Although those data are graphically presented in Ref.\ \onlinecite{Oka.etal.2021}, the shown serious inconsistency is not mentioned in its text with any word. -- This is all the more astonishing since the authors cite a review and a comment, their Refs.\ 30 and 32 (here Refs.\ \onlinecite{Moebius.2019,Moebius.1989}), to which discrepancies of this type are central. -- Those data are very interesting because they challenge the widely presumed continuity of the metal-insulator transition (MIT) in disordered solids, and thus the applicability of the highly cited scaling theory of localization, Ref.\ \onlinecite{Abrahams.etal.1979}.
+Although those data are presented graphically in Ref.\ \onlinecite{Oka.etal.2021}, that serious inconsistency is not mentioned at all in its text. -- This is surprising since the authors cite a review and a comment, their Refs.\ 30 and 32 (here Refs.\ \onlinecite{Moebius.2019} and \onlinecite{Moebius.1989}), to which discrepancies of this type are central. -- Those data are very interesting because they challenge the widely presumed continuity of the metal-insulator transition (MIT) in three-dimensional disordered solids, and thus the applicability of the very highly cited scaling theory of localization, Ref.\ \onlinecite{Abrahams.etal.1979}.
 In detail:

 In identifying the MIT, Daichi Oka and co-workers rely on the theoretical ideas of Anderson localization \cite{Anderson.1958,Abrahams.etal.1979} and of the interference of electron-electron interaction and elastic impurity scattering of electrons \cite{Altshuler.Aronov.1979}.
-In particular, they do so when analyzing the temperature dependence of the conductivity, $\sigma(T)$, of the sample with $x = 0.96$, referred to as sample 0.96 in the following.
+In particular, they do so when analysing the temperature dependence of the conductivity, $\sigma(T)$, of the sample with $x = 0.96$, referred to as sample 0.96 in the following.
 According to the $T \rightarrow 0$ extrapolation of a $\sigma = a + b \, T^{\, 1 / 2}$ fit \cite{Altshuler.Aronov.1979}, this sample is classified as metallic in Ref.\ \onlinecite{Oka.etal.2021}; thus the authors conclude the MIT to happen within the $x$ interval (0.96,1.02).
 That data evaluation, however, is invalid for several reasons as the present reconsideration from three different perspectives shows.